 2. Take legal action

-Further, Glassdoor won’t reveal a reviewer’s identity.
-So you may not be able to sue the individual who you believe is responsible for the defamatory content, either.
-In most cases, legal action will cost you money, generate more negative press, and rarely end in your favor.
+Furthermore, Glassdoor won’t reveal a reviewer’s identity.
+So, you may not be able to sue the individual who you believe is responsible for the defamatory content, either.
+Legal action will also cost you money, generate more negative press, and rarely end in your favor.

 Since it’s highly unlikely that you’ll be able to remove negative reviews from Glassdoor, you essentially have two choices for handling them:

 - Earn positive reviews and improve your company’s profile

 How to delete your own review from Glassdoor.com

 In some cases, you may want to delete a contribution that you wrote.
 Maybe the company cleared up a misunderstanding so your complaint was no longer valid.
 Or, perhaps you wrote your initial review while you were angry and you want to tone it down a little.
 Whatever the reason, it’s easy to delete your own contribution.
 Here’s how:

 - Hover over your profile image and select “Contributions” from the dropdown